metafates/mangal/README.md

 For example, on Linux it would be `~/.config/mangal/mangal.toml`.

 Use env variable `MANGAL_CONFIG_PATH` to set custom config path.
+> See `mangal env` to show all available env variables.

 Run `mangal where` to show expected config paths